Read the information below about using relative pronouns. Then, when you are ready, try these relative pronoun practice

 He remembered my birthday, which was really surprising.

-The relative pronouns who, that and whom describe people.
-Who/that is used for the subject (he / she...) and whom is used for the object (him / her) and after prepositions, but a lot of English speakers now just use who for both.
+The relative pronouns who, that and whom refer to people.
+Who/that is used for the subject (he / she...) and whom is used for the object (him / her ...) and after prepositions, but a lot of English speakers now just use who for both.
 That is also generally considered less formal.

 Nick married a doctor.
 He met her on holiday.

 Nick married the doctor whom he met on holiday. (grammatically correct as it replaces her)

 Nick married the doctor who/that he met on holiday. (not really correct, but very common)

 Note that we always use whom after a preposition in non-defining relative clauses: